smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

 ### __3-1.
 Using the Path of the Data File__

-The example below demonstrates how to use a data file for the COPY clause.
+The example below demonstrates how to use a data file for the "__COPY__" clause.
 A specified file with a path as an input would be read by the ThanoSQL Engine and recreated as a table within a database.

 ```sql
 %%thanosql